Malacañang Palace: Entrance Halls

 Official visitors to Malacañang Palace use the Entrance Hall.
 Its floor and walls are of beige Philippine marble.
 Straight from the entrance hall are the doors to the Grand Staircase leading to the state reception rooms.
 To its left is the Palace Chapel and the passage to the right leads to Heroes Hall.

 The doors leading to the Grand Staircase depict the Philippine mythology of Malakas (Strong) and Maganda (Beautiful), the first Filipino man and woman, who emerged from a large bamboo stalk.
 The present resin doors were installed in 1979, replacing wrought iron and painted glass doors from the American period depicting Lapu-Lapu and the other Mactan chieftains who felled Ferdinand Magellan.

 A pair of lions used to stand guard on each side of the doors to the Grand Staircase.
 The lions were originally at the vestibule of the Ayuntamiento Building in Intramuros.
 They were apparently discarded during the 1978–79 renovations.
-Wooden benches dating back to the American regime that were in the Hall were transferred to the private entrance that lead directly to the living quarters of the palace.
+Wooden benches dating back to the American regime that were in the Hall were transferred to the private entrance that led directly to the living quarters of the palace.